khiz-k/BrainFlix/README.md

 ## Video Website url: https://khiz-brainflix.herokuapp.com/
-- (might need to reload a few times or wait 2 mins after the first load, the heroku deploy is kind of glitchy)
+- (might need to reload a few times or wait a minute after the first load, the heroku deploy is kind of glitchy)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You will need to install node-sass, axios, react-router, express, body-parser and cors via npm to run this properly.
 And installing nodemon makes your life much easier in terms of server testing!